Green Fund Projects

 Energy Saving Ice Cream | Babcock Dairy Plant | Fall 2024 | $10,615

-Food science, health science, and engineering students will develop and test an ice cream recipe that can be held at a higher temperature, allowing freezers to use less energy, with the hope of changing the industry standard.
+Food science, health science, and engineering students developed and tested an ice cream recipe that can be held at a higher temperature, allowing freezers to use less energy, with the hope of changing the industry standard.

 Stone Reuse | East Campus Mall | Fall 2024 | $8,000